 Santa is a busy man!
 Between working with elves to get the toys ready and checking on the reindeer, preparing for Christmas is a big production.
 Want to see where the magic happens?
-Stop at the 53rd annual Winter Fantasyland, Nov.
-25-Dec.
-24, 2017
+Stop at the 55th annual Winter Fantasyland, Nov.
+30-Dec.
+24, 2019.

 Step into a room that smells of spices because the elves made cookies and other snacks.
 Surround yourself with the scents of peppermint and sweet treats wafting through the air.

 But the most important person to see before leaving Fantasyland is good ol’ St. Nick himself.
 Take a minute to chat with him about your Christmas wishes.
-Smile bright when you get your picture taken with him ($3/one photo, $5/two photos; free if you bring your own camera).
+Smile bright when you get your picture taken with him ($3/one photo, $5/two photos).

 And while you’re on your journey, keep your eyes open.
 You may come across a walking snowman and Mrs. Claus.